 When you deal with a lot of documents every day, whatever you write—whitepapers, manuals, presentations, different marketing materials, contracts, etc.—at a certain point (most commonly, at the final stage) you have to interact with different people, specifying and discussing details, proofreading and approving them.

-Even today the most common way to proceed, in this case, is to send an email.
-The action sequence is more or less the same: send document, wait for the response, make corrections, send it again, wait for the result, make corrections, and so on till the result satisfies both parties.
+Even today the most common way to proceed, in many cases, is to send an email.
+It usually goes like this: send a document, wait for the response, make corrections, send it again, wait for the result, make corrections, and so on until the result satisfies both parties.

-Another way to collaborate on documents is to use version control systems such as Subversion, but these tools do not allow real-time collaboration—the modified version is merged to the original one stored in a repository.
+Another way to collaborate on documents is to use version control systems such as Subversion or Git, but these tools don't allow real-time collaboration.
+It's asynchronous, but modified versions of documents are merged into the original version, stored in a repository.

 Gobby is a text editor that allows real-time, lock-free collaborative text editing.
 Before you start sharing and co-editing your documents, you'll need to choose a private key and a certificate or create a new pair.
 You can open an existing document or create a new one that can be later saved into its own native format or exported as an HTML file.
 The text editor offers full Unicode support, automatic saving of documents, and advanced search and replace options.
 This is great for creating and co-editing a simple plaintext document, but if you need to format it it's not the right solution for you.